pagkly/Zed/Investopedia4/Understanding Exchange Rate Mechanisms (ERMs).md

 ### Key Takeaways

--   An exchange rate mechanism (ERM) is a way that central banks can influence the relative price of its national currency in forex markets.
+-   An exchange rate mechanism (ERM) is a way that central banks can influence the relative price of its [[National Currency|national currency]] in forex markets.
 -   The ERM allows the central bank to tweak a currency peg in order to normalize trade and/or the influence of inflation.
--   More broadly, ERM is used to keep exchange rates stable and minimize currency rate volatility in the market.
+-   More broadly, ERM is used to keep exchange rates stable and minimize currency rate [[Volatility|volatility]] in the market.

 ## The Basics of the Exchange Rate Mechanism

 An exchange rate mechanism is not a new concept.
 Historically, most new currencies started as a [[fixed exchange]](https://www.investopedia.com/terms/f/fixedexchangerate.asp) mechanism that tracked gold or a widely traded commodity.
 It is loosely based on fixed [[exchange rate]](https://www.investopedia.com/terms/e/exchangerate.asp) margins, whereby exchange rates fluctuate within certain margins.

-An upper and lower bound interval allows a currency to experience some variability without sacrificing [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp) or drawing additional economic risks.
+An upper and lower bound interval allows a currency to experience some variability without sacrificing [[liquidity]](https://www.investopedia.com/terms/l/[[Liquidity|liquidity]].asp) or drawing additional economic risks.
 The concept of currency exchange rate mechanisms is also referred to as a semi-pegged currency system.

 ## Real World Example of the European Exchange Rate Mechanism